spollard/josh-works.github.io/_posts/2014-03-27-how-to-move.md

-**One one end, you could quit your job tomorrow, load up your car, and move.**
+**On one end of the spectrum, you could quit your job tomorrow, load up your car, and move.**
  This would probably leave a few loose ends, and would be better if you just committed a crime and had to hustle out of town.
 Maybe you should just drive to Mexico if you're in this situation.